• Skip to main content

 ESL Lesson Planning: Controversial Topics

-The meeting was basically an express version of the month long TEFL course many of us had recently completed: the school covered its bases by sufficiently ” training”? us in one afternoon; we teachers handled the boredom of repetition by following the three hour meeting with the reward of happy hour.
+The meeting was basically an express version of the month-long TEFL course many of us had recently completed: the school covered its bases by sufficiently "training" us in one afternoon; we teachers handled the boredom of repetition by following the three-hour meeting with the reward of happy hour.

-Towards the workshop's end, the senior teacher leading us pulled out an old, spiral bound binder.
-It was a photocopied mess, clearly well-used, but absurdly out of place next to the gloss and color of Cutting Edge Intermediate and International Express.
+It was a photocopied mess, clearly well-used but absurdly out of place next to the gloss and color of Cutting Edge Intermediate and International Express.

-This unassuming binder, we were told, would become our lesson planning bible.
-We would fight over it, laugh over it, give thanks to it.
-We would consistently fail to find it on the library shelves, because one of the 200 teachers on staff would undoubtedly be leafing through its worn pages.
+We would consistently fail to find it on the library shelves because one of the 200 teachers on staff would undoubtedly be leafing through its worn pages.

 Initially, I brushed off those lofty words.
 But within two weeks of attempting to juggle my new schedule of twenty unique lessons a week, I became a believer.